simplygreatwork/godsend/README.md

 ### Processing sent messages

 - You typically process messages using a connection in Node.js and not in the browser. (an exception is reacting to messages sent from the server)
-- "id" can be used to name a processor to later run a separate processor "before" or "after".
+- "id" can be used to name a processor to run a separate processor "before" or "after".
 - "id" can also be used to group multiple versions of the same processor.
 - "on" is called first to determine whether the processor ought to indeed process the request.
-- Invoke request.accept({...}), request.skip, and/or request.matches to indicate a match.
+- Invoke request.accept({...}), request.skip, and/or request.matches({...}) to indicate a match.
 - "run" is invoked upon each object processed by the stream.
 - Stream.object is the current value.
-- Call stream.push to proceed with the same value, a different value entirely, or even omit the call to stream.push.
+- Call stream.push to proceed with the same value, different values entirely, or even omit the call to stream.push.
 - Call stream.next to continue with the next processor.

 ```javascript